fictionco/fiction/@docs/overview/core-concepts/index.md

 ### MongoDB

-Factor has chosen to work with the MongoDB/Mongoose API for the database layer (not necessarily MongoDB, see below):
+Factor requires a MongoDB/Mongoose compatible API for the database:

-- **The JavaScript oriented DB.** MongoDB is designed from the beginning for JSON and is easy to work with in modern applications.
+- **JavaScript Oriented** MongoDB is designed from the beginning for JSON and is easy to work with in modern applications.
-- **Dead-simple setup.** SQL databases are highly technical to manage and setup.
+- **Simple setup.** SQL databases are highly technical to manage and setup.
 In contrast, MongoDB is very easy to work with.
 All that's needed to create your DB is a working install and a "connection string" to get a DB working.
-- **Standard / Flexibility.** Working with the Mongo API does not necessarily mean you're stuck with MongoDB.
+- **Flexible.** Working with the Mongo API does not necessarily mean you're stuck with MongoDB.
 DynamoDB (Amazon) and CosmosDB (Microsoft) are designed to support the same API and can work with plugins.
-- **Portability.** Using MongoDB removes the need to use an abstraction layer like GraphQL or REST API.
+- **Portable.** Using MongoDB removes the need to use an abstraction layer like GraphQL or REST API.
 Mongo works "over the wire" by default, just connect it and start making queries.

-### TypeScript

-Type checking is a super helpful tool as it relates to stability and rapid development.
-Factor supports it natively and is also written in TypeScript.
-We chose this for these reasons:

-- **Type-Checking is needed.** Working with un-typed JS is a stability nightmare.
-Its flexible nature leads to big problems when using it as a backend technology.
-In recent months, TypeScript has established itself the standard in writing "JavaScript that scales" and as libraries have support it, it has become easier to use and more helpful.
-- **Rapid development.** TypeScript massively speeds up development of quality code.
-- **The future of JS.** TypeScript is so helpful that we believe it will continue to improve and will lead to even more advantages in the future.

-### Other Tools

-There are many other tools at use in Factor.
-Most of them however are not "permanent" and can be replaced as needed in the future.
-Here are some keys ones along with why we chose them:

-- **WebPack** - Used for building the application.
-While WebPack is bloated and verbose, it is the standard and is virtually a requirement for working with Vue.

 ## Software Philosophy

-The detailed picture is covered in the core concepts document, but here are some key "rules" we follow to deliver a superior product:
+Here are some key "rules" we follow in Factor:

 - **Simple as possible, not simpler.** All features and code sets that are added to Factor core have a clear reason for being there.
 Anything else belongs in an extension.
 - **80% Rule of Core vs Extension.** Most features belong in an extension; this allows us to keep Factor core light while allowing users to "choose their own adventure" regarding which features they'd like to have (via plugins and themes).
 The rule is that any core feature must be needed or useful to at least 80% of the user base.